-- were proprietary, meaning coined and for the most part used by a particular firm or individual
+- The term is proprietary, meaning that it is coined and for the most part used by a particular firm or individual.

-- and/or were terms that appeared to be obscure or incorrect variations of other terms already included
+- The term appears to be obscure or incorrect variation of other terms already included.

-The criteria we used for determining the “best” definitions were (in order of importance):
+The criteria for determining the “best” definitions were (in order of importance):